 - to survive in the bush with very little resources

 - to construct hurricane resilient concrete dome structures

 - to live without limited electricity and internet connection

 - to see the beauty of the natural world in its purest form

 - to love and laugh no matter your hardships

-We are hoping to host volunteers with some building skills, especially carpenters and people with experience of adobe construction - but this is not essential.
+We are hoping to host volunteers with some building skills, especially carpenters and people with construction experience - but this is not essential.
 More important to be fairly strong and physically fit, possess positive and conscious vibes and have the right attitude and work ethic.

-In tents - if you have your own please bring it as we have very limited resources and want to attract a team of 8 for this rebuild project.
-As mentioned above, all lodgings were destroyed so conditions are primitive/camping style.
+In tents - if you have your own please bring it as we have limited resources.
+As mentioned above, all lodgings were destroyed so conditions are basic.